One of the most fascinating finds from the ancient city of Londinium has reopened to visitors.

-Billingsgate Roman House and Baths were built around AD 150, and rediscovered by chance in the mid 19th century.
-In this ancient bathhouse, the City's inhabitants would have once gathered to acclimatise to the heat in the tepidarium before moving to the caldarium where they'd be massaged with perfumed oils.
-(All sounds lovely, although the tepidarium experience would sometimes involve some painful hair-plucking.)
+Rediscovered by chance in the mid 19th century, these are the ruins of a private house and adjoining baths which would've been used by particularly wealthy inhabitants of Londinium.
+Bathers would have have acclimatised to the heat in the tepidarium before moving to the caldarium where they'd be massaged with perfumed oils.
+(Sounds lovely, although the tepidarium experience would sometimes involve some painful hair-plucking.)

 In February 2022, two stunning Roman mosaics were revealed on a site near London Bridge, at what was once likely a posh inn on the outskirts of Londinium.

-Billingsgate Roman House and Baths guided tours, £11.37/£9.21
+Billingsgate Roman House and Baths guided tours, April-November 2023